Zel-os/MogaSerial/README.md

 ------------------------
 ##### Changes

+* 1.3.2
+  * Tweaks to try and address the reported input lag problem.
 * 1.3.0
   * Program settings are now stored in the system registry under HKCU\Software\MogaSerial.
   * Added 'Combined Axes' option for the trigger mode.
 This mimics how the XBox360 controller behaves under DirectInput.